kchira/abgode-scattercrow/README.md

 # abgode-scattercrow

 ## Overview

-    Abgode and Scattercrow are both encoding schemes for translating uni -code into subsets of ascii.
+Abgode and Scattercrow are both encoding schemes for translating unicode into subsets of ascii.

 Abgode is useful in the sense that no unncecssary extra characters are incorporated into the scheme, only lowercase and uppercase letters, a single quote, hyphen, forward slash, and numbers zero through nine.
 Abgode has a more complex encoding standard than scattercrow, making it more difficult to break the encryption.

-    Scattercrow is more readable and for this can be considered more con -venient since it incorporates ampersands to identify the starting point of a token and a lowercase letter to indicate its end.
+Scattercrow is more readable and for this can be considered more convenient since it incorporates ampersands to identify the starting point of a token and a lowercase letter to indicate its end.
 Also, it uses less characters than Abgode making is more efficient as well.